 - If you are using a flexible measuring tape, you can obtain your wrist's circumference right away by noting at which specific length the measuring tape meets where it started.

 If you are using a strip of paper, ribbon, or something similar, you will need to mark this point yourself.
 Then, using a ruler, lay the strip of paper or other material out flat and measure the length from the beginning of the material to the point you marked; this is you wrist's circumference.

-- When placing an order for a bracelet, you should select the length that you would like the bracelet to be, which may not match the exact circumference of your wrist.
+- When placing an order for a bracelet that comes in different lengths, you should select the length that you would like the bracelet to be, which may not match the exact circumference of your wrist.
 If you would like a very snug fit for your chosen bracelet, we recommend ordering the length that is your wrist's circumference + 1/4 inch.
 If you would prefer a looser fit, we recommend adding a 1/2 inch to your wrist's circumference, or 1 inch for a very loose fit.

-Unlike chain or leather cord bracelets, which have a clasp of some kind that allows you to take them on and off your wrist directly, bangle bracelets are worn and removed by fitting them over your hand, so measuring for a bangle bracelet requires a slightly different process.
+Unlike bracelets that have a clasp or latch of some kind that allows you to take them on and off your wrist directly, traditional bangle bracelets are worn and removed by fitting them over your hand, which requires a slightly different measuring process.

 - Position your hand as if you are about to put on a bangle bracelet: cup your hand slightly with your fingers outstretched and your thumb tucked in towards your palm.
 Wrap a flexible measuring tape, strip of paper, ribbon, or cord around the widest part of your hand (i.e., your knuckles).